TimUntersberger/nog/docs/configuration/bar.md

 };
 ```

-The bar keyword takes a [map]() which can contain the following properties:
+The bar keyword takes an [object](scripting/types?id=object) which can contain the following properties:

 | Key        | Value  | Description                                                          |
 |------------|--------|----------------------------------------------------------------------|